drmad/tmux-git/README.md

 So I was thinking where can I put that information, and then I remembered the fabulous [Tmux][3].

-`Tmux` is a powerful and really cool client-server terminal multiplexer, but it also provides a nice status bar.
+`tmux` is a powerful and really cool client-server terminal multiplexer, but it also provides a nice status bar.
 This script puts the Git branch of the current directory (if it is inside a Git repo) on the right side of the Tmux status bar.